 Within the first nine semester hours of study, the regular status student is required to complete a planned degree program of study with the advice and approval of his/her academic advisor.
 Copies of this planned program will be filed with the Graduate School, the academic department

-in which the degree is to be awarded and the Registrar’s Office.
+in which the degree is to be awarded and the Office of Academic Services and Registrar.

 Any adjustments or corrections of this approved program must be endorsed by the depart- mental chairperson and filed with the Graduate School.
 A final planned program is submitted at the time that the student applies for graduation.
 Adjustments to the final planned program are not permitted.